 Survivors of colorectal cancer should also follow the American Cancer Society Guidelines for the Early Detection of Cancer, such as those for breast, cervical, lung, and prostate cancer.

 For people who have had colorectal cancer, most experts don’t recommend any additional testing to look for second cancers unless you have symptoms.
 One possible exception is in women who had colorectal cancer as a result of having Lynch syndrome, as these women are also at increased risk for endometrial and some other cancers.
-If you have Lynch syndrome, it’s important to talk to your doctor about your risks.
+If you have Lynch syndrome or another inherited syndrome, it’s important to talk to your doctor about your risks.

 There are steps you can take to lower your risk and stay as healthy as possible.
 For example, people who have had colorectal cancer should do their best to stay away from tobacco products.
 Smoking might further increase the risk of some of the second cancers that are more common after colorectal cancer.

 To help maintain good health, colorectal cancer survivors should also:

 These steps may also lower the risk of some other health problems.